 In this video three of the OkwuID cast try the beanboozled challenge with an Igbo twist.
 The aim of the game is to translate the Igbo word written on the sheet of paper.
 A wrong answer means a jelly bean must be eaten.

-Many Igbos particularly within the diaspora struggle to speak Igbo.
-This can be attributed to several factors, some which were highlighted on the 1st episode of OkwuID’s discussion panel; Is the Igbo Language Dying
+Many Igbos, particularly within the diaspora, struggle to speak Igbo.
+This can be attributed to several factors, some of which were highlighted on the 1st episode of OkwuID’s discussion panel; Is the Igbo Language Dying

 Language is a pivotal part of any culture or ethnic group.
 For us to ensure the survival of “Igboness” itself we must not let our language die out.

 For those who are based within the London area, below are a list of Igbo learning resources to aid in your quest to learn, improve and/or practice your Igbo.

 For free online Igbo lessons by Okwu ID click here

 Personalised Remote (Online) Classes Hosted by OKWU ID.

 Gossip Nigeria and many other online blogging streams have reported the response of the Snapchat personality Bobrisky (Okuneye Idris Olarenwaju) who was briefly mentioned in episode 3 of OkwuID discussion on colourism.

 In the snapchat rant Bobrisky proceeded in making homophobic comments directed at one of the OkwuID cast members.
 He also attacked another cast member who made no adverse comments directly towards the skin bleaching advocate.